SERE: Exploring Feature Self-relation for Self-supervised Transformer: Method

 \subsection{Implementation Details}

-\myPara{Loss function.} By default, we apply both our proposed pixel/channel-level self-relations and image embeddings as representations for the self-supervision losses, as these representations reveal different properties of features.
+\myPara{Loss function.} By default, we apply our proposed spatial/channel self-relations and image embeddings as representations for self-supervision losses, as these representations reveal different properties of features.
 The summarized loss function is as follows:

-where $L_I$ is the loss utilizing image-level embeddings~\cite{caron2021emerging}.
-We show in \secref{sec:Ablation} that solely using our proposed self-relation as representations achieves competitive and even better performance than exiting image embeddings.
-Still, combining these three representations results in much better representation quality.
+where the spatial and channel losses are weighted by $\alpha$ and $\beta$, and $L_I$ is the loss using image-level embeddings, \eg the clustering-based loss in \DINO.
+We show in~\tabref{tab:ablation_channel_pixel} that solely using our proposed self-relation could achieve competitive or better performance than using image-level embeddings.
+Combining these three representations results in better representation quality, showing self-relation is a complementary representation form to image-level embeddings.
+To increase the training efficiency and make fair comparisons, we utilize the multi-crop~\cite{caron2021emerging,caron2020unsupervised} augmentation to generate global and local views.
+For local views, we follow~\cite{caron2021emerging,caron2020unsupervised} to calculate the loss between each global and local view but ignore the loss among local views.

-\myPara{Architecture.} Following~\cite{He_2020_CVPR,caron2021emerging}, the representations of the two views $\tau_1(x)$ and $\tau_2(x)$ of an image are extracted by an encoder network $f_1$ and its momentum updated counterpart $f_2$.
-During training, the parameters $\theta_1$ of $f_1$ is updated by gradient descent and the parameters $\theta_2$ of $f_2$ is updated as $\theta_{2} = \lambda \theta_{2} + (1 - \lambda) \theta_{1}$ where $\lambda \in [0, 1]$ is the momentum coefficient.
-Following DINO~\cite{caron2021emerging}, the $\lambda$ is set to 0.996 and is increased to 1.0 during training with a cosine schedule.
-Apart from the ViT backbone, we also use projection heads and prediction heads to process embeddings.
-The projection heads $h_c$ and $h_p$ consist of a batch normalization~\cite{batchnorm} layer, and a Relu activation layer.
-Prediction heads $g_c$ and $g_p$ are composed of a $1\times1$ conv layer, a batch normalization layer and a Relu activation layer.
-The prediction heads are only attached to the encoder network to match the encoder outputs and momentum encoder outputs.
-The self-relations in pixel-level and channel-level share the ViT backbone but the projection and prediction heads are separated for these two dimensions.
+\myPara{Architecture.} We use the Vision Transformer~\cite{dosovitskiy2020vit} as the encoder network.
+Following~\cite{He_2020_CVPR,caron2021emerging}, the representations $r_1$ and $r_2$ of two views $\tau_1(x)$ and $\tau_2(x)$ are extracted by a momentum-updated encoder network $f_1$ and the encoder network $f_2$.
+During training, the parameters $\theta_2$ of $f_2$ are updated by gradient descent.
+And the parameters $\theta_1$ of $f_1$ are updated as $\theta_{1} = \lambda \theta_{1} + (1 - \lambda) \theta_{2}$, where $\lambda \in [0, 1]$ is the momentum coefficient.
+Following \DINO, the $\lambda$ is set to 0.996 and is increased to 1.0 during training with a cosine schedule.
+Accordingly, we denote the projections following $f_1$ and $f_2$ as $h_p^1$/$h_c^1$ and $h_p^2$/$h_c^2$, respectively.
+The parameters of $h_p^1$/$h_c^1$ are also momentum-updated by $h_p^2$/$h_c^2$, following the updating scheme of $f_1$.
+Only the encoder network is used for transfer learning on downstream tasks after pre-training.

-\myPara{Relation in multi-crop.} Many existing methods apply multi-crop~\cite{caron2021emerging,caron2020unsupervised} data augmentations to small patches for speeding up the training.
-The small crops provide richer information with a small amount of extra computation cost.
-To further facilitate the self-relation modeling ability, we also match the self-relations of small local crops to the self-relations of large global crops.
-The matching among small crops is ignored due small crops are less likely to have overlapping regions.